smarigowda/ngd3jmeter/README.md

 How to use?

+0. Firk the repository

-1. Clone the repository (you need to fork)
+1. Clone the forked repository

 2. Start a web server at the root directory of the cloned repository (ngd3jmeter).
 I use Python command - python -m SimpleHTTPServer 9988